Changing Horses (Ben Kweller album)

-Changing Horses is the fourth studio album by American singer Ben Kweller which was released on February 2, 2009 in Europe and February 3, 2009, in the United States.
-It was expected for release in September 2008 but was delayed to 2009.
+Changing Horses is the fourth studio album by American singer-songwriter Ben Kweller which was released on February 2, 2009, in Europe and February 3, 2009, in the United States.
+It was initially scheduled for release in September 2008, but was delayed to 2009.
 Kweller has described the album as being more country in style than his previous releases.
-The album features his rhythm section Chris Morrissey (bass) and Mark Stepro (drums).
+The album features rhythm section Chris Morrissey (bass) and Mark Stepro (drums).
 It also debuts the talents of Kitt Kitterman, Kweller's manager, who plays pedal steel guitar and Dobro.
 On November 23, 2008, the full album leaked onto the Internet.
 In a statement, ATO Records said the leak was not the final version of the album.
 The song "Hurtin' You" was debuted on Stereogum.
 The whole album was made available to stream exclusively on Last.fm.